PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > - Yes, this implies that the results need to be copied back to the host file system before reconstruction
 > - This is the inverse operation to the process of copying the initial decomposition into the OverlayFS files (explained at the beginning of this episode)
 > - But in order to avoid the presence of many files in the host, this should be done by small batches:
->    1. Copy small batch of results from the interior to the `bak.processorN` directories
+>    1. Copy small batch of results from the internal structure of `overlay*` towards the `bak.processor*` directories in the host file system
->    2. Now create `processorN` soft links to point to `bak.processorN` directories and not to the OverlayFS interior
+>    2. Now create `processor*` soft links to point towards the corresponding `bak.processor*` directories and not to the OverlayFS interior
 >    3. Reconstruct that small batch (here we use batch size=1, but the following episode uses larger batches)
->    4. Remove the reconstructed times from the `bak.processorN` directories
+>    4. After reconstruction, the reconstructed time-results now exist in the main case directory.
+Then, remove the files/directories from the decomposed result-times inside the `bak.processor*` as they are not needed anymore (and because we do not want to keep a large number of files).
 >
 {: .prereq}